mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 The `NumField` method returns the number of fields in the struct.

-The `FieldByIndex` method returns a `StructField` object describing the field at a given index.
+The `Field` method returns a `StructField` object describing the field at a given index.

-TODO: Fix list of methods covered above based on code example below.
+The `FieldByName` method returns a `StructField` object describing the field with a given name.

+The `Set` method sets a struct field to a given value.

 For example: